jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-21/chapter-9.md

-+++
+---
+heading: "Chapter 9"
+title: "The Commerce of the Greek Kings after the Death of Alexander"
+weight: 14
-title= "The Commerce of the Greek Kings after the Death of Alexander" heading= "Chapter 9" date= 2021-09-24 author= "Montesquieu" image= "/covers/spirit.jpg" description= "When Alexander conquered Egypt, they only had an imperfect idea of the Red sea and none of the Indian ocean.
-They thought it impossible to sail around the Arabian peninsula." linkb= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-8" linkbtext= "Chapter 8" linkf= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-10" linkftext= "Chapter 10"
+description: "When Alexander conquered Egypt, they only had an imperfect idea of the Red sea and none of the Indian ocean.
+They thought it impossible to sail around the Arabian peninsula."
-+++
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 When Alexander conquered Egypt, they only had an imperfect idea of the Red sea and none of the Indian ocean.
 They thought it impossible to sail around the Arabian peninsula.